Doping of large-pore crown graphene nanomesh: Results and Discussion

 In this section, we consider {\it n}-doping cases of O--GNM for $22$ physical embodiments and two dopants; Li and Na, and $2$ pore sizes.
 This allows us to study cases with multiple dopants in each pore.

 We first consider the cases of O--GNM$9$, with pore diameter $0.8$ nm.
-A lithium atom brought close to the edge of the pore (inset of Fig.\ref{Li@O-GNM9}a) loses its electron to the graphene skeleton, thereby ionizing and becoming electrostatically trapped in the field of the edge dipoles, forming a Li@O--GNM$9$, with a binding energy of $1.29$ eV.
-The average distance between the Li ion and the closest two oxygen atoms is $2.19$ \r{A}.
+A lithium atom brought close to the edge of the pore (inset of Fig.\ref{Li@O-GNM9}a) loses its electron to the graphene skeleton, thereby ionizing and becoming electrostatically trapped in the field of the edge dipoles, forming a Li@O--GNM$9$, with an average Li-O distance of $2.19$ \r{A}, and a binding energy of $1.29$ eV.
+This is significantly higher than the adsorption energy of Li atop pristine graphene, $\sim 0.4$ eV, as shown by recent studies. \cite{Liu2014} This can be attributed to the electrostatic interaction between the Li and the dipoles formed by the C-O bonds at the edge of the pore.

-The DOS and PDOS for that system is shown in Fig. \ref{Li@O-GNM9}a.
-The Fermi level indicates that the O--GNM9 is {\it n}-doped.
+The DOS and PDOS of the Li@O--GNM$9$ system are shown in Fig. \ref{Li@O-GNM9}a.
+The Fermi level location indicates that the O--GNM9 is {\it n}-doped.
 The O--GNM$9$ perturbs the Li state such that it raises its $2s$ state by about $1.1$ eV above the Fermi level.
 The Li $2${\it s} state is therefore too far up in the spectrum to obstruct low energy electronic transport.
 By integrating the DOS from the conduction band edge to the Fermi level, we find that one electron has been transferred to the O--GNM$9$.

 We now place another lithium atom close to the pore edge.
 After structural relaxation, the second atom docks at the pore edge opposite to the first one (inset of Fig. \ref{Li@O-GNM9}b), with a Li-Li separation of $5.28$ \r{A}, and in the same plane of the GNM.
 The average Li distance to the closest oxygen atoms is $2.10$ \r{A}.
 The binding energy of the two lithium atoms in the pore is found to be $0.79$ eV.
-This {\it in-pore} configuration is about $0.50$ eV higher than the binding energy of the system with the second lithium atom {\it atop} the sheet carbon atoms, whether far from the pore, or close to it.
+This {\it in-pore} configuration binding energy is about $0.50$ eV higher than that of the system with the second lithium atom {\it atop} the sheet carbon atoms, whether far from the pore, or close to it.

 The DOS and PDOS of the 2Li@O--GNM$9$ system are shown in Fig. \ref{Li@O-GNM9}b.
 The shift in the Fermi energy indicates the increase in the doping level of the $2$Li@O--GNM$9$ over the Li@O-GNM$9$ system.
 Calculations confirm a charge transfer of $2e$ between the two lithium atoms and the graphene lattice.
 The DOS shows that the two {\it empty} Li states are now raised above the Fermi level by $0.5$ eV and $1.2$ eV.
 These two states are the symmetric and antisymmetric linear combinations of the atomic $2${\it s} lithium states.
 Thus the two Li atoms double the doping level, and maintain the rigid band doping picture, but with a smaller binding energy.